Feature Removal Is a Unifying Principle for Model Explanation Methods: Removal-Based Explanations

 \subsection{Overview of existing approaches}

-We now outline some of our findings, which we present in more detail in the next several sections.
+We now outline some of our findings, which we present in more detail in the following sections.
 In particular, we preview how existing methods fit into our framework and highlight groups of methods that appear similar in light of our feature removal perspective.